Etruscan numerals: The 4 vs. 6 dispute

 There has been a longstanding controversy about the assignment of 4 and 6.
 All Etruscologists agree that the words are huθ (hut^{h}) and śa (sha).
 The disagreement is about which is which.

 Until recently, it was generally accepted, based on archaeological evidence, that 4 was huθ and 6 was śa.
-For instance, in the frescos of the Tomb of the Charons in the Monterozzi necropolis, on a hill east of Tarquinia, four Charons are represented, each one accompanied by an inscription: Next to the fourth Charon, the text reads charun huths ("the fourth Charon").
+For instance, in the frescos of the Tomb of the Charuns in the Monterozzi necropolis, on a hill east of Tarquinia, four Charons are represented, each one accompanied by an inscription: Next to the fourth Charon, the text reads charun huths ("the fourth Charon").
 In the same necropolis, in the Tomb of the Anina, which contains six burial places, an inscription reads: sa suthi cherichunce, which has been translated as: "he built six tombs/sepulchres".

 However, that assignment was challenged in 2011 by a thorough analysis of 91 Etruscan gambling dice, from many different ages and locations, with numbers marked by dots ("pips"); and a lone pair of dice (the "Tuscanian dice" or "dice of Toscanella") with the numbers written out as words.

-Mathematically, there are 30 ways to place the numbers 1-6 on the faces of a die; or 15 if one counts together numberings that are mirror images of each other.
+Mathematically, there are 30 ways to place the numbers 1–6 on the faces of a die; or 15 if one counts together numberings that are mirror images of each other.
 These 15 possibilities are identified by the pairs of numbers that occur on opposite faces: